 - Cut your mushrooms in uniform sizes for even browning and cooking.

-- Use high smoke point oil: Safflower, Canola or Olive Oil (extra virgin olive oil will burn).
+- Use high smoke point oil: Ghee, Safflower, Avocado, Peanut, Olive Oil (not extra virgin) etc

 - Only put enough mushrooms for one layer in the pan; piling and overcrowding will result in soggyness.

 - Don’t stir your mushrooms for the first few minutes for optimal browning.

 - Keep your wine close by so you can stop the browning process at the perfect time.

 - Stand to the side while adding the wine, in case of high steaming or flaring.

 - Stirring the cold butter cubes into the reduced wine mixture creates an emulsion — delicious butterfat molecules coated in savory pan juices — both creamy and flavorful.

 3/4 lb Crimini mushrooms cut in quarters (or however many fit in your pan without overcrowding or piling)